-- If you click on Home at the top left of your 15Five account, you'll be taken to your 'Profile' page.
+- If you click on Home (the first option in your left hand menu), you'll be taken to your 'Profile' page.
 Your profile includes various tabs that contain information about you and your interactions with 15Five.
 Each tab has different visibility permissions.

 - The 'Highlights' tab is essentially an overview of your recent and upcoming activities in 15Five, such as to-dos and objective progress.

-- The 'About' tab consists of all questions/details that your account administrators, reviewers, and teammates would like to know about you.
+- The 'About' tab consists of all questions/details that your account administrators, direct manager, and teammates would like to know about you.